Details of the SECURE Act - Part One: Covering Long-Term Part-Time Workers

 - The employer may elect to exclude employees who are eligible for the plan solely as a result of having met the 3-years/500 hours requirement from the top-heavy vesting rules and from the top-heavy minimum contribution.

 - It is unclear at this time whether it will still be permissible to exclude certain classes of employees (for example, PRNs, or employees who work in a specific location, etc.).
 Currently, employers may elect to exclude from participation employees who are in a specific job class, provided the plan can still pass coverage testing.
 However, under the Act, if someone who is in one of these excluded classes meets the 3-years/500 hours requirement must they be allowed to defer?
+May a plan still exclude employees of a related employer that has not adopted the plan?

 - Employees who are subject to a collective bargaining agreement are excluded from the requirement to be allowed to participate after 3-years/500 hours.